-“In Vuca phases, the CEO also needs to be a Chief Emotional Officer and know how to authentically stay close by to the people within the business.
+“In Vuca phases, the CEO also needs to learn how to be a Chief Emotional Officer and know how to authentically stay close by to the people within the business.
 In the phase between the crisis and the moment where change takes place, it’s important to value the time spent waiting.
-Waiting helps to scrape away anything that’s superfluous, revealing the essence of the organsiation.
-It’s what’s left, what you can anchor to when everything seems so uncertain.
+Waiting helps to scrape away anything that’s superfluous, revealing the essence of the organisation.
+It’s what’s left, when everything feels uncertain.
 When you’re in the middle of the delicate waiting phase, it’s important to use your time to plan”.

 Alessandra Pilia, Head of communication at Api